Metro TV Xin Wen

 In April 2005 Agence France-Presse reported that Federal judge Marcelo Bernal ruled in favor of a demand by the Brazilian state of Tocantins’ Consejo Regional de Medicina (Regional Council on Medicine) that Cuban doctors be prohibited from practicing in their state.
 Based on the results they’d achieved with Tocantins’ residents, the judge referred to the Cuban doctors as Witch Doctors and Shamans [emphasis added].
 We cannot accept doctors who have not proven that they are doctors.

-18. HeavenlySword Says:
+18. HeavenlySword says:

 Ross’ comment is valid.
 However I think one should think about himself first.
 Kepentingan Negara and other mumbo jumbo can come second or third.